LCC-CIT/CS233JS-CourseMaterials/LectureNotes/CS233JS-LN-W01-D0-Overview.md

 4. Watch a recording of me coding a web app that will be an example you can follow for part 2 of the lab.
 5. Do lab 1, Part 2, a web app.

-   - Post a beta version on Discord.
+   - Share your beta version with a lab partner.
    - Review a lab partner's code and submit the code review to Moodle.
-   - Submit your web app on Moodle and upload it citstudent.
+   - Submit your web app on Moodle and upload it to citstudent.

 ### Due dates

-- Wednesday : Quiz 1
+- Wednesday, 4/1: Quiz 1

-- Thursday: Lab 1 beta version
+- Friday, 4/3: Lab 1 beta version
-- Saturday: Lab 1 code review
+- Saturday, 4/4: Lab 1 code review
-- Sunday: Lab 1 production (final) version.
+- Sunday, 4/5: Lab 1 production (final) version.

-## Reminders

-### Getting Help
+## Getting Help

-#### Office Hours
+### Office Hours

 I have drop-in office hours on [Zoom](https://lanecc.zoom.us/j/8982554800) and in person, building 19, room 152: